bigkahuna443/SkinModHelper/docs/guide/README.md

   OtherSprite_Path: [Root directory path of Sprites.xml of non-Normal type]   # Path's starting point is "Graphics/"
 ```

 If you just want to simply replace some IDs and don't care whether them are related to maddy.
-Then use this:
+If your skin type is "non-Player Skin", Then use this:
 ```
   OtherSprite_ExPath: [same as OtherSprite_Path]
 ```